rfshelley/Documentation/getting-started/first-smartapp.rst

 ----

-Next Steps
+Next steps
 ----------

 Now that you've written your first SmartApp and have a basic understanding of the SmartThings developer tools, language, and workflow, here are some further topics for you to pursue.

-More About SmartApps
+More about SmartApps
 ^^^^^^^^^^^^^^^^^^^^

 There is much more you can do with SmartApps than what this tutorial covered.